karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 ## Exercise 4

-The directory structure for Jenkins Shared Libraries is a recommended convention, but it's not strictly mandatory.
-However, following the recommended structure helps maintain consistency, readability, and organization across different projects.
-The structure remains the same regardless of the programming language or project type (e.g., Node.js, Java, Python).

-- [ ] Task 1: Create a new repository for the Jenkins Shared Library
+- [x] Task 1: Create a new repository for the Jenkins Shared Library
   - Go to your GitHub account and create a new repository for the Jenkins Shared Library.
   - Choose a meaningful name for the repository, such as "jenkins-shared-library".
   - Initialize the repository with a README file.

-- [ ] Task 2: Set up the directory structure for the Jenkins Shared Library
+- [x] Task 2: Set up the directory structure for the Jenkins Shared Library
   - Clone the newly created Jenkins Shared Library repository to your local machine.
   - Create the necessary directory structure for the Jenkins Shared Library: